named-data/PyNDN2/INSTALL.md

 * Optional: Sphinx (to make documentation)
 * Optional: pytest, mock and gevent (for running unit tests)

+### Option to use easy_install

+If you use easy_install to install the pyndn module, it automatically installs the prerequisites for PyCrypto, trollius/asyncio and Protobuf needed to run PyNDN.
+To use easy_install, change directory to the PyNDN root and enter:

+    sudo CFLAGS=-Qunused-arguments python ./setup.py install

-Following are the detailed steps for each platform to install the prerequisites.
+Otherwise, following are the detailed steps for each platform to manually install the prerequisites.

 ## Mac OS X 10.7.3, Mac OS X 10.8.5
 Install Xcode.